-It is important to note that the field ${\cal E}=-\D\psi/\D z$ must maintain the same sign in the interval $z_1\le z \le z_2$, such that $\psi=\psi(z)$ is a monotonic function that can be inverted as $z=z(\psi)$.
+It is important to note that the field ${\cal E}=-\D\psi/\D z$ must maintain the same sign in the interval $z_1\le z \le z_2$, such that $\psi=\psi(z)$ is a monotonic function, which can be inverted as $z=z(\psi)$.
 In addition, since the osmotic pressure is not known {\it a priori}, $\Pi$ should be viewed as a parameter in Eq.~(\ref{eq4}).
-Solving this equation yields a potential profile $\psi=\psi(z)$ that depends on $\Pi$.
+Solving this equation yields a potential profile $\psi=\psi(z;\Pi)$ that depends on $\Pi$.
 The value of $\Pi$ is determined as to satisfy Eq.~(\ref{eq3}) for the given boundary conditions at $z=\pm d/2$.

-So far we reviewed the standard scheme to obtain the osmotic pressure $\Pi$.
+So far we reviewed the standard scheme to obtain the osmotic pressure, $\Pi$.
 This procedure is useful, but has two disadvantages.
 First, it requires finding the full electrostatic potential profile, $\psi(z)$, as an intermediate step.
-Second, it is limited for the study of symmetric or antisymmetric ({\it e.g.} ) boundary conditions.
+Second, it is limited for the study of symmetric or antisymmetric boundary conditions.
 For symmetric boundary conditions, where both surfaces have the same fixed surface-charge density or potential, the electric field vanishes by symmetry in the mid-plane between the surfaces.
-Similarly, for antisymmetric boundary conditions of opposite surface charge or potential, the potential vanishes in the mid-plane.
-As a consequence, the potential in both cases is monotonic between the mid-plane and any of the two surfaces: $\left[-d/2,0\right]$ or $\left[0,d/2\right]$.
-On the other hand, for a non-monotonic potential Eq.~(\ref{eq4}) must be written separately for each interval where $\psi$ is monotonic, and it is not possible to relate the osmotic pressure, inter-surface separation and the boundary conditions.
+Similarly, for antisymmetric boundary conditions of opposite surface charge or potential~\cite{Meier04,Safran05}, the potential vanishes in the mid-plane.
+As a consequence, the potential in both the symmetric and antisymmetric cases is monotonic between the mid-plane and any of the two surfaces: $\left[-d/2,0\right]$ or $\left[0,d/2\right]$.
+On the other hand, for a non-monotonic potential, integrals of the form of Eq.~(\ref{eq4}) must be written separately for each interval where $\psi$ is monotonic.
+Due to such extra integrals, it is not possible to directly relate the osmotic pressure, inter-surface separation and the boundary conditions.

 Below we revisit this problem and present an improved scheme for calculating the pressure between two charged surfaces, without the need to find the potential $\psi(z)$ and to ensure its monotonicity.
 The advantage is that the scheme enables us to solve the PB equation between any two arbitrary and asymmetric charged boundary conditions.
 Furthermore, we extend the same treatment to augmented PB theories such as the sterically modified one, provided that we restrict the system to have a planar symmetry.